-Prerequisite: SOC 100D or SOC 106 or SOC 201D.
-Required for all Sociology majors This course presents an overview of the historical development of the urban community.
+Prerequisite: SOC 100D or SOC 201D.
+Required for all Sociology majors

+This course presents an overview of the historical development of the urban community.
 The dynamics of urbanism are studied, including population changes, different life styles, and urban ecology.
 An integral component of this course may involve work in the community coordinated through the Community Outreach Office.
 Students will actively participate in the community applying and integrating knowledge acquired in the classroom with actual programs, social policies, and concerns of the urban community.
-Four credit hours